What Is Baby Spit-Up?

-Every baby spits up or vomits at least every now and then.
-Some do that often, or even with every feeding.
+If you’re a parent, you’ve probably dealt with your fair share of spit-up.
+Every baby does it at least every now and then.
+Some do it often, even with every feeding.

-Most babies who spit up are "happy spitters" who don't need medicine.
-If your baby is content, comfortable, growing well, and has no breathing problems caused by vomiting, then he's a "happy spitter."
-If not, tell your doctor what you've noticed so she can check to see what the problem is.
+Most babies who spit up are "happy spitters.”
+They’re content, comfortable, and growing well, and they have no breathing problems caused by vomiting.
+If that sounds like your little one, they don’t need medicine.
+If not, tell your doctor what you've noticed so they can look for possible problems.

-After your baby swallows milk, it glides past the back of his throat and goes down a muscular tube, called the esophagus, to the stomach.
-There is a ring of muscles connecting the esophagus and stomach.
-It opens to let the milk go into the stomach, and then it closes back up.
-If that ring, called the lower esophageal sphincter, doesn't tighten back up, the milk can come back up the esophagus.
+After your baby swallows milk, it glides past the back of their throat and goes down a muscular tube, called the esophagus, to their stomach.
+A ring of muscles connects the esophagus and stomach.
+It opens to let the milk go into the stomach, and then it closes again.
+If that ring, called the lower esophageal sphincter, doesn't tighten, the milk can come back up.
 That's reflux.

 Infants are especially likely to get reflux because their stomachs are small -- about the size of their fists or a golf ball -- so they fill up easily.
-Also, a valve where their esophagus meets their stomach may not be mature enough yet to work like it should.
-That valve usually matures before your baby's first birthday, around age 4-5 months.
-When that happens, he may stop spitting up.
+Also, a valve where their esophagus meets their stomach may not be mature enough to work like it should.
+That usually changes around age 4 to 5 months.
+After that, they may stop spitting up.

 Unlike happy spitters, babies with GERD may have: